WhelWomen's Health Evidence Lab

 Disproportionality statistics

-Pharmacovigilance has a standard way of separating a real adverse-event signal from background reporting noise: the proportional reporting ratio and reporting odds ratio.
-Adding even a basic PRR / ROR calculation to the adverse-event arm, using data Whel already holds, is the single biggest credibility upgrade available to the project.
+Pharmacovigilance has a standard way of separating a real adverse-event signal from background reporting noise, the proportional reporting ratio and the reporting odds ratio.
+Adding that calculation to the adverse-event arm, using data we already hold, is the single most valuable near-term upgrade to the evidence.

 The validation study

-Whel's central claim is that it can grade evidence.
-The methods document already designs the test: a stratified sample of signals, re-scored blind by two independent human raters, with agreement reported as Cohen's kappa.
+Our central claim is that we can grade evidence, and the methods document already designs the test: a stratified sample of signals, re-scored blind by two independent raters, with agreement reported as a measured score.
 Running it, and publishing the result whatever it turns out to be, converts every confidence tier from model output into a measured claim.

 Open data

-A CSV / JSON export under a CC BY 4.0 license, deposited with a DOI, makes Whel citable.
-A tool other researchers can cite enters the research record; one they cannot remains only a website.
+A CSV and JSON export under an open license, deposited with a DOI, makes Whel citable, and a tool that other researchers can cite enters the research record rather than staying a website they happen to read.

 A living page

 This roadmap is a dated document, and it will change.
-Whel is released as dated snapshots rather than a live feed, and its priorities are shaped by feedback from researchers, clinicians, and the patient communities whose reported experience the database draws on, about which gaps matter most.
+We release Whel as dated snapshots rather than a live feed, and the priorities here are shaped by feedback from researchers, clinicians, and the patient communities whose reported experience the database draws on, about which gaps matter most.
 If you work in one of these fields, that feedback is welcome.

-Read the mission →Browse the six conditions →Contact the project →
+Read the manifesto →Browse the conditions →Contact us →